tytydraco/yessleep/out/My_son_keeps_eating_maggots_and_I_dont_know_where_hes_finding_them.md

 "Why do you ask?"

 "Well, Mr. Bliss, this is not the first time I've seen this.
 It is common for diabetics to lose feeling in their feet, so they are unable to sense when their soles get injured.
 These injuries often get infected leading to complications."
-He gestures over to my discolored soles.
+He gestures over to my discolored feet.

 "But you see these little guys here."
 Plucking a squirmy maggot off my foot.